VISEO-Aix-Salesforce/git-learning/README.md

 1. Clone down the theme's repository (`git clone https://github.com/pages-themes/architect`)
 2. `cd` into the theme's directory
 3. Run `script/bootstrap` to install the necessary dependencies
-4. Run `bundle exec jekyll serve` to start the preview server
+4. Run `bundle exec jekyll serve` to start the preview server (bundle exec jekyll serve --livereload to live reload :) )
 5. Visit [`localhost:4000`](http://localhost:4000) in your browser to preview the theme

 ### Running tests